harumuki/thorsten-hans.com/_posts/2017-08-21-using-azure-files-in-kubernetes-deployments-with-asp-net-core.md

 }
 ```

-As you can see, it’s a simple `GET` endpoint which will return the entire contents of a file located at `./mnt/azure/docker.jpg`.
-Let’s create a `Dockerfile` to build an image for our API.
+As you can see, it's a simple `GET` endpoint which will return the entire contents of a file located at `./mnt/azure/docker.jpg`.
+Let's create a `Dockerfile` to build an image for our API.

 ```dockerfile
 FROM microsoft/dotnet:2.0.0-sdk AS build-environment